4 Things to Know About Hormone Replacement Therapy

 I agree with the last point.
 There is really no way to “tailor” the dose of hormones based on testing.
-The best strategy is to start with progesterone on its own, and then if you still have symptoms, speak to your doctor about adding low-dose transdermal estradiol such as Vagifem or Estradot 25.
+The best strategy is to start with progesterone on its own, and then if you still have symptoms, speak to your doctor about adding low-dose transdermal estradiol.

 After that, if you still have symptoms, consider switching to a higher-dose estrogen (but continue the progesterone).

 Hopefully, that has clarified a few things.
 You may still be wondering if you need hormones at all or if you could just get by with supplements and lifestyle?